sy2002/QNICE-FPGA/doc/best-practices.md

 * If you need to work with register banks in an ISR, then the best practice is to begin your ISR with `MOVE 0xF000, SR`: This gives you 16 register banks to work with and leaves 240 for the other currently running software outside your ISR.
-The probability is very high, that there won't be any collisions.
+The probability is very high that there won't be any collisions.
 Since the CPU restores `SR` after `RTI`, you don't have to worry about having done the `MOVE 0xF000, SR` at the beginning.
 * Avoid starting an ISR with `INCRB` because there might be situations, where